Rhialto/MegaPET/README.md

 ### v1.0.1, v1.0.1-no8050

-- In this version it has been made easy to disable the 8x50 disk drives, together with their use of HyperRAM.
+- In this version it has been made easy to disable (at build time) the 8x50 disk drives, together with their use of HyperRAM.
 At least some R3 boards freeze with a barcode pattern when the disk drive is accessed (see https://github.com/Rhialto/MegaPET/issues/1)

 ### v1.0